thombashi/pytablewriter/docs/pages/examples/table_format/rst/rst_csv_table.rst

 reStructuredText CSV Table
 -------------------------------------------

-|RstCsvTableWriter| the class can writes a table
+|RstCsvTableWriter| class can writes a table
 with reStructuredText CSV table format to the |stream| from a matrix of data.

 :Sample Code: